VoronDesign/VoronUsers/printer_mods/Ultrawaffles/Ender_3_to_SW/README.md

 11. For parts z_motor_mount_a.stl and y_belt_anchor.stl have built in support, be sure to remove it after

 STL files:
 This mod uses some combination of both [original STLs](https://github.com/VoronDesign/Voron-Switchwire/releases/tag/V1.0) and my own edited versions.
 The following list is parts that are unchanged.
-All electronic mounts except for the massive psu are from the v2.2
+All electronic mounts except for the massive PSU are from the v2.2
 1. Enclosure parts
   - feed_slot
   - light_bar_x2